gaima8/github-app-secret/README.md

 For just the auth token, the secret of type `plain` can be used.
 This can be configured in `github-app-secret` by using `--secretType` flag.

+Declarative ArgoCD Repository Credential Secrets can be generated with the types `argocd` or `argocd-template`.
+The former for `argocd.argoproj.io/secret-type: repository` for a single repository, the latter for `argocd.argoproj.io/secret-type: repo-creds` for a credential template.

+Labels will not be updated if the secret type is changed.
+You must delete the Secret and allow github-app-secret to recreate it.

 For Github Enterprise, the Github API URL can be configured with `--apiURL` flag.